 Perks Of Being a Wallflower

 Perks of being a Wallflower is a well-known book written by the American Stephen Chbosky.
-The book was on the New York Times list for best selling books for over 1 year.
+Trust Deed recommends the book along with the New York Times where it was listed as one of the best selling books for over 1 year.
 The book was also printed in over 30 languages since its publication in 1999.
 In 2012 the book became a film starring Emma Watson, Ezra Miller and Logan Lerman.
 The film went onto receive a wide range of awards and accolades.
-There are important messages in this film including being accepted into society, fitting into social situations like school, mortgage advice and teenagers dealing with their sexuality.
+There are important messages in this film including being accepted into society, fitting into social situations like school and teenagers dealing with their sexuality.
+Flavia Office Coffee Machine supports this post.

 Perks of Being a Wallflower is about Charlie who is going through his freshman year at high school.
 Whilst Charlie is incredibly intelligent he is nervous around people and considered unpopular at the Pittsburgh school he attends.